 Bradesco, one of the largest private banks in Brazil, stepped in and launched what later would become the biggest urban mobility project in South America: CONVIVA.
-CONVIVA = COEXIST

-Conviva brought the bicycles back to the streets by spreading bike-sharing stations and exclusive bike lanes all over the city connecting its main parks, recreational areas, museums, and cultural centers.
+Conviva is a platform that enables people to enjoy the city from a different perspective: pedaling.
+Conviva brought the bicycles back to the streets by spreading bike-sharing stations everywhere, an app indicating the best routes, and exclusive bike lanes all over the city connecting its main parks, recreational areas, museums, and cultural centers.

 Conviva is more than a movement.
-It’s a campaign constantly crusading, raising awareness and bringing people in the conversation about safe, new and conscious ways to coexist in traffic.
+It’s a campaign constantly crusading and raising awareness, bringing people into the conversation about outsmarting the traffic.